-Andromeda 2020 delivers a proficient, clear, expansive musical experience.
+Andromeda 2020 deliver a proficient, clear, expansive musical experience.
 Critical-listening to them, going with a flashlight looking for the reason why bass is like this, mids are like that is … nearly preposterous.

-By the way, if you are one of my usual “25 readers” you know that Andromeda 2020’s signature does not match my ideal preferences – I find its musicality too engineeristic.
-It lacks drama, for my taste.
-Even that considered, though, Andromeda 2020 genuinely appeals me to “just putting them on” and go with the smooth, articulated, open musical flow they grant.
+By the way, if you are one of my usual “25 readers” you know that Andromeda 2020’s signature does not match my ideal preferences – I find their musicality too engineeristic.
+They lack drama, for my taste.
+Even that considered, though, Andromeda 2020 genuinely appeal me to “just putting them on” and go with the smooth, articulated, open musical flow they grant.